 - Copy all of these files and paste them in the platform-tools folder in the Android SDK on your computer.
 If you followed the above tutorial, this should be the C drive, then under Program Files (x86) on Windows.
 Linux users, you know where you put it.

 - There are two flash-all files.
 If you’re in Windows, you’ll want to double-click the one that has the gear logo and says “Windows Batch File” on the right.
-If you’re on Linux, you’ll want to double-click the .
+If you’re on Linux, you’ll want to double-click the flash-all.sh.

 - At this point, a box should pop up and you should see the installation taking place.
 Do not unplug your device for any reason.